What's on

 Malaga is such a vibrant city.
-No matter what time of year you come, there’s always something happening!
+No matter time of year, there’s always something happening!

 Celebrate Malaga’s Holy Week, spring fairs and cultural festivals